 We decided to stop on this fantastic restaurant & cafe in front of the Frauenkirche and have lunch.
 I was a little bit amazed to see that Dresdner cafes can offer so many shapes, sizes, consistency and quality of one particular sweet like the Eierschecke.
 However, after many hours of long and arduous research, I eventually managed to identify the winner and here it is: The Eierschecke from Coselpalais Grand Café & Restaurant

 And over there you can find other delicious cakes and desserts in general, here is a photo of their amazing chocolate cake and some of the salty options they serve there as well.

-Trust us, GoEuro is awesome!
-We use them all the time we want to travel and it is always the best choice.
+Trust us, GoEuro is fantastic!
+We use them all the time we want to travel, and it is always the best choice.

 Coselpalais Grand Café & Restaurant — The Best Dresdner Eierschecke

 An der Frauenkirche 12, 01067 Dresden